 The core of the sample overseas school trip with PMGY to Ghana will be centred around the volunteering schedule and making a positive impact in the local community.
 The core projects within the sample itinerary that students will be completing volunteer work in is childcare and renovation.
 It is important to note that we also have teaching and medical volunteer opportunities in Ghana.
-As a result, should you wish to tailor your volunteer schedule to include these aspects then this can easily be arranged.
+As a result, your volunteer schedule can be tailored to include these aspects.
 Consequently, the sample itinerary and volunteer options included within can be amended to a bespoke Ghana expedition for your school.

 Like so many developing nations, Ghana has a large number of children who find themselves in government care.
 Not all children in childcare homes have lost their parents.
 Some arrive from abusive homes and others are taken into care as their parents cannot afford to look after them.
 The children’s home is basic, under-resourced and in need of volunteer’s assistance.
 In addition, around 5 million people in Ghana live with a disability, which is around a fifth of the population.
 Approximately 100,000 Ghanaian children aged 6-14 have a disability and more than 16,000 of these children are out of school.
 Children with disabilities are often left at home, unable to go outside the house let alone make it to school.
 Many are shunned for their disability, marginalised and forgotten.

 The children will have their food and accommodation provided for them.
 However, with limited staff resources, it is the individual attention that the local children crave so much.
 Providing children with essential skills in life will help them on their way to successful futures.
 Such futures that will be free from poverty and filled with positive opportunity.
 As a volunteer, you will become a big brother or sister to the children.